cocotb/cocotb/docs/source/pytest.rst

    # Without providing positional arguments or test_module option to cocotb decorator,
    # plugin will use current file as cocotb testbench (Python file with cocotb tests).
-   # If hdl_toplevel option was not provided, it will be based on name of first test_module
+   # If toplevel option was not provided, it will be based on name of first test_module
    # but with removed test_* prefix or *_test suffix.
-   @pytest.mark.cocotb  # equivalent to @pytest.mark.cocotb("test_dut", hdl_toplevel="dut")
+   @pytest.mark.cocotb  # equivalent to @pytest.mark.cocotb("test_dut", toplevel="dut")
-   def test_dut(hdl: HDL) -> None:
+   def test_sample_module(sample_module: HDL) -> None:
-       """Run HDL simulator with built HDL design and start invoking defined cocotb tests.
+       """Build HDL design and run HDL simulator to execute cocotb tests.

        Args:
-           hdl: Instance of built HDL design ready to run.
+           sample_module: Instance of defined HDL design.
        """
-       hdl.test()
+       sample_module.test()

    # @pytest.mark.cocotb or @cocotb.test decorator is not required if test function